sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 Without a nudge in the right direction, Copilot thinks that deletion is the best answer -- after all, duplicate code is bad, right?

-Another place Copilot needs help is fixing a Typescript error when I call an imported function with bad arguments:
+Another place Copilot needs help is fixing a TypeScript error when I call an imported function with bad arguments:

 ![Invoking AI](images/ai-bad-call-6.png)